-What does the Office of Student Activities do?
+What does the Office of Student Life do?

-The Office of Student Activities serves as a support for student extracurricular activities.
-All student organizations register and request services through the Office of Student Activities.
-The Director, also serves as an advisor to the Student Senate and Campus Activity Board.
-New Student Orientation is also coordinated by the Office of Student Activities.
+The Office of Student Life serves as a support for student co-curricular activities.
+All student organizations register and request services through the Office of Student Life.
+The Director, also serves as an advisor to the Student Senate, Greek Life, and Campus Activity Board.
+New Student Orientation is also coordinated by the Office of Student Life.

 What are the benefits of being involved?

 - Research indicates that students who are involved in campus activities are more likely to stay in school, Graduate, be more successful, and it eases the transition process.

 - Learn a variety of leadership skills.

 - Take ownership of the institution and thus become an integral part of its development.

 How can I get involved in student activities on campus?

 Keep an eye out for posters, flyers, e-mails, Facebook, events on FalconLink, and Twitter announcing meetings and events.
 Also, please feel free to stop by the Office of Student Life!
 We can give you advice on ways to get involved.